lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 So you're doing Infrastructure-as-Code?
 Sure.
 But have you ever heard of test-driven development (TDD)?
 It's that dev team thing, right?
 Hell no!
 It should be equally important to infrastructure coding.

-## Ansible & Molecule – blog series
+## TDD for infrastructure code development using Ansible, Molecule & TestInfra

 Part 1: Test-driven infrastructure development with Ansible & Molecule
 Part 2: [Continuous Infrastructure with Ansible, Molecule & TravisCI](tdd-continuous-infrastructure-ansible-molecule-travisci.md)